Luka Modrić: Early years

 Modrić began his youth career at NK Zadar in the city of Zadar.

-Supported by his family, Modrić participated in representative camps and trained in NK Zadar.
+Supported by his family, Modrić participated in representative camps and trained at NK Zadar.
 He was under the tutelage of coach Domagoj Bašić and the head of the youth academy, Tomislav Bašić.
 Tomislav Bašić, considered by Modrić as his "sporting father", said Modrić's father made him wooden shin guards because they had little money.
 However, Modrić later denied the story.
 Due to being considered too young and light, he was not signed by Croatian powerhouse Hajduk Split, the most representative football club in the region of Dalmatia.
 After displaying some talent, including at a youth tournament in Italy, Tomislav Bašić arranged Modrić's move to Dinamo Zagreb when Modrić was a 16-year-old in late 2001.
 After a season with Dinamo Zagreb's youth side, Modrić was loaned in 2003 to Zrinjski Mostar in the Bosnian Premier League.
 During this period, he established his versatile style of play and became the Bosnian Premier League Player of the Year at only the age of 18.
 Modrić later said, "Someone who can play in the Bosnian Premier League can play anywhere," referring to its physical nature.
 The following year, he was loaned to Croatian side Inter Zaprešić.
 He spent one season there, helping the team to achieve second position in the Prva HNL and a place in the preliminary round of the UEFA Cup.
 He also won the Croatian Football Hope of the Year award in 2004.
 He returned to Dinamo Zagreb in 2005.